• Skip to main content

 Ethics and human rights

 CFMHAS has a strong interest in ethics and in the human rights of people living with mental illness.
+We have two main research threads in this area.

 Rob Poole is one of the most prominent opponents of the integration of spirituality and religion into psychiatric treatment (although he has never argued that patients’ religion or spiritual lives should be ignored).
 There is very little research on the impact of breaches of professional boundaries with respect to religion and spirituality, and consequently CFMHAS has a collaboration with the Department of Theology and Religion at Durham University to collect data.
 This project has slowly developed over several years.